craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Evaluation.md

   3. Risk Analysis (Likelihood & Impact)
   4. Risk Evaluation and Prioritization
   5. Recommendations
+- **Usability:** Tabbed navigation in both the web app and Django interface allows users to quickly switch between the checklist, compliance report, and risk evaluation sections.

 *This section outlines the structured approach used for risk evaluation.*

+---

+## 6. Tabbed Navigation & Usability

+To improve user experience and accessibility, the HIPAA Checklist Project now features tabbed navigation in both the React frontend and Django backend:

+- **React Frontend:**
+  - Material-UI tabs allow users to switch between the Checklist and Compliance Report with a single click.
+  - The interface is modern, responsive, and consistent across all sections.
+- **Django Backend:**
+  - A reusable navigation template provides tabs for "Checklist" and "Compliance Report".
+  - The active tab is highlighted, and navigation is consistent across all server-rendered pages.
+- **Impact:**
+  - Users can easily access risk evaluation, reporting, and checklist management without losing context.
+  - Navigation improvements support better compliance workflows and faster risk review.

+*This section describes the navigation improvements and their impact on usability.*

 ---